m94301/vscode_lms_proxy/README.md

 # Running
 Run with

   node vscode_lms_proxy.mjs

 or

   node vscode_lms_proxy.mjs --help

 or

   update the shebang at the top of the script (#!/usr/bin/env node), chmod +x, and run directly

 It is more convenient to run this script on the same machine (localhost) that is running LM Studio.
 If LMS is on another machine, set the LMS address with

 LMSTUDIO_URL="http://your-host:1234" node vscode_lms_proxy.mjs

 or

 export LMSTUDIO_URL="http://your-host:1234"

 node vscode_lms_proxy.mjs

 # Code Setup
-- In vscode Copilot chat window, click model name at the bottom then Manage Language Models (Gear Icon).
+- In vscode Copilot chat window, click model name at the bottom, then "Manage Language Models" (Gear Icon).
 - Click the Add Models button and choose Ollama.
-- In the popup window at the top, fill in the server name or leave as Ollama.
-It's not important
+- In the popup window at the top, fill in your server's name or just leave as Ollama.
+This is only naming, it is not important.
 - In the host address window, enter the address of the PC the script is running on, or leave it as localhost if you're on the same machine.
 - Code will show your list of models and their context limits.
-Crank up the context limits in LMS if needed, then restart Code to rescan.
--  To enable a model for use, click the eyeball next to model name to highlight it in white and enable usage
+To enable a model for use, click the eyeball next to model name to highlight it in white and enable usage
+- If you have mistakenly used short context limits in the LMS load settings, vscode will report and adhere to these limits.
+Crank up the context limits in LMS, then restart Code to rescan.
 - Models need TOOL ability to act as agent
 - NOTE: If you change models, you likely need to restart vscode to get it to reread the list and capabilities.
-You generally do NOT have to restart the proxy, but it's worth a shot if your fresh new model is not showing in the list.
+You generally do NOT have to restart the proxy, but it's fine to do so.

 ## Project Overview